frederic-perez/AmE-dictionary/data/dictionary.md

 __derange__ _v_
 __deranged__ _adj_ :four::hammer: _A deranged man._
 __derangement__ _n_
-__derecho__ _n_ :two: A widespread and severe windstorm that moves rapidly along a fairly straight path and is associated with bands of rapidly moving thunderstorms.
+__derecho__ _n_ :three: /də-rā′chō/ A widespread and severe windstorm that moves rapidly along a fairly straight path and is associated with bands of rapidly moving thunderstorms.
 __derelict__ _adj_ :three::hammer: _Derelict buildings._
 __dereliction__ _n_ :two::hammer:
 __deride__ _v tr_ __1__ To laugh at or insult contemptuously: _got derided by a carnival clown._ __2a__ To subject to usually bitter or contemptuous ridicule or criticism: _politicians deriding their opponents._ __b__ To express a lack of respect or approval of: _were derided as the weaker sex._